 Ready to Do Some Canada Sightseeing?
 Here are the Top Things to Check Out!

 We used the time to explore a few places in Canada but we didn’t even come close to crossing off all the best Canada sights!
-So, we wanted to make a list for someone who might just be learning about Canada for the first time.
+So, we wanted to make a list for someone who might just be learning about or travelling to Canada for the first time.

 Once again, we’ve teamed up with fellow Canadian Laura at She Who Wanders to try and cover the whole country!
-As a Montreal native who lived “out west” in Vancouver, she knows a thing or two about which Canadian sights to check out!
+As a Montreal local who lived “out west” in Vancouver, she knows a thing or two about which Canadian sights to check out!

 Now, this isn’t a bad idea – but there are so many other tourist attractions (sorry, Toronto) and natural attractions all across Canada that you should check out.
 So, if you’re looking for places to visit in Canada during the summer or the winter, this post has it all for you!

 So you know, we’re going to cross all the regions of Canada in this post.
 While we might not name an attraction or sight in each province or territory, we’ll explain all the parts of this great country so you can plan the perfect trip!

 The Atlantic Coast (Maritime Provinces)

 The East Coast is also referred to as the Maritime Provinces.
 From quaint fishing villages, dense forests, a maritime climate, and a whole lot of culture, the East Coast is not to be missed if you visit Canada.

 The provinces that make up this area of Canada are Newfoundland and Labrador, Nova Scotia, Prince Edward Island, and New Brunswick.
 These small provinces have played (and continue to play) a huge role in shaping Canada’s history.